Hasmonean dynasty: Julius Caesar and Antipater

 When, in 50 BC, it appeared that Julius Caesar was interested in using Aristobulus and his family as his clients to take control of Judea from Hyrcanus II and Antipater, who were in turn clients of Pompey, the supporters of the latter had Aristobulus poisoned in Rome and executed Alexander in Antioch.

-However, Hyrcanus and Antipater would soon turn to the other side: At the beginning of the civil war between [Caesar] and Pompey, Hyrcanus, at the instance of Antipater, prepared to support the man to whom he owed his position; but after Pompey was murdered in Egypt, Antipater led the Jewish forces to the help of Caesar, who was besieged at Alexandria.
+However, Hyrcanus and Antipater would soon turn to the other side.
+According to Josephus, Antipater convinced Hyrcanus to support Pompey during the civil war between him and Caesar.
+However with Pompey's murder in Egypt, Antipater took the Jewish forces to Alexandria to help Caesar.
 His timely help and his influence over the Egyptian Jews won the favour of Caesar, and secured him an extension of his authority in Palestine, while Hyrcanus was confirmed the title of ethnarch.
 Joppa was restored to the Hasmonean domain, Judea was granted freedom from all tribute and taxes to Rome, and the independence of the internal administration was guaranteed."